• Skip to primary navigation

 Start by completing the required state of Delaware insurance agent CE.
 You need to finish 24 credit hours of Delaware insurance license courses every two years, with at least 3 hours in ethics.

 At BetterCE, we provide all the courses you need to fulfill these requirements.
 Completing your CE education early is crucial to avoid any last-minute issues that could delay your renewal.
+We also offer live webinars.
+You can view our Delaware Webinar Catalog.

 Step 2: Submit Your Renewal Application